achorg/ach2025-website/en/cfp.md

 ### Accessibility

 ACH seeks to ensure that ACH 2025 is accessible to all participants.
-All synchronous sessions will make live transcription available to participants, and keynote and plenary sessions will also include sign language interpretation.
+All synchronous sessions will make live transcription available to participants, and keynote sessions will also include sign language interpretation.
 We will provide guidelines for the accessibility of sessions to all accepted participants.
 More information, along with a request for information about participant needs, will be circulated in advance.

 ### Conference Time Zone